SPORT AT OTUMOETAI PRIMARY

 Any questions, please email sports@ops.school.nz

-Flippa Ball is a modified version of Water Polo aimed exclusively at Year 3, 4, 5 and 6 students.
-Two teams, each of which must have a minimum of seven players play Flippaball.
+Flippa ball is a modified version of Water Polo aimed exclusively at Year 3, 4, 5 and 6 students.
+Two teams, each of which must have a minimum of seven players, play Flippa ball.
 Each team must have five field players and one goalie in the pool at one time.
-The pool is shallow in depth for the Year 3 and 4 players but varying in depth for Year 5 and 6 players.
+The pool is shallow in depth for the Year three and four players but varying in depth for Year 5 and 6 players.
 Players are permitted to walk along the bottom if they do not have the ball.
 If in possession of the ball the player must swim or pass.
 Players must catch and pass with only one hand.
 The game consists of two halves of 10 minutes duration.
 School teams play once a week at Memorial pool over the summer terms.

 Location: